joshbruce/fourth-earth-raw/public/content.md

 Having made it to the doors, character A realizes they forgot their hat at the bar.
 The fight is dying down and a path is clear between the doors and the part of the bar where the hat was.

-Unfortunately, someone, character B, appears to have claimed the hat as their own.
-A look from character B, who's wearing the hat, indicates character A isn't getting it back without a fight.
-Character A decides to walk over, throat-punch the stranger, take the hat, and walk back out.
+Unfortunately character B appears to have claimed the hat as their own.
+A look from character B indicates character A isn't getting it back without a fight.
+Character A decides to walk over, throat-punch the stranger, take the hat, and walk out.

 We decide it will take 1 turn to get there, another to punch character B, and a third turn to be back at the door (at the height of the brawl, it took 3 turns one-way).

-Guidelines for decomposition (tools, skills, characters aging, and other forms of degradation):
+Guidelines for decomposition (tools, skills, aging characters, and other forms of degradation):

-1. Favor gradual over drastic decomposition; human-made buildings will fall but rarely all at once without intent or a chain of events starting from an initial failure.
+1. Favor gradual over drastic decomposition: human-made buildings will fall but rarely all at once without intent or a chain of events starting from an initial failure.
-2. There should be maintenance actions characters can take (or points players can earn and spend) to reduce any applied rate of decomposition; changing fluids for a combustion motor.
+2. There should be maintenance actions characters can take (or points players can earn and spend) to reduce any applied rate of decomposition: changing fluids for a combustion motor.
 3. Establish life expectancies at the moment of creation.

 Consider:

 Character A has 1 rank in a skill with 2 more proficiency points in the same skill.
-Character A hasn’t used that skill in a while; thereby, reducing the number of proficiency points in that skill.
+Character A hasn’t used that skill in a while and is asked to remove 1 proficiency point.

 ## Player pacts